-To help you fix this error and to reduce your frustrations, we have put together a comprehensive article that will give you all the answers to all your questions and help resolve Microsoft Outlook not responding error.
+To help you fix this error, we have put together a comprehensive article that will give you the answers to all your questions and help resolve Microsoft Outlook not responding error.

 When you try to click anywhere on the Outlook window, the entire screen becomes translucent with the message “Microsoft Outlook not responding” displayed on the title bar.

-1. Quit Outlook and all related processes through Task Manager
+1. Quit Outlook and all related Processes through Task Manager

 If an existing Outlook process is stuck in operation, a fresh instance of the application cannot be initiated successfully.
 This is because one or more ‘outlook.exe’ processes would be running in the memory when you’re trying to start another ‘outlook.exe’ process, thereby creating a conflict.

 This should kill all the Outlook processes.
 Try restarting your Outlook to see if the issue is fixed.
 If still your Outlook is not working, follow the subsequent solutions in the given order.

-2. Identify and remove the problematic Outlook add-ins
+2. Identify and Remove Problematic Outlook Add-Ins

 Note: Launching Outlook in safe mode loads Outlook without any add-ins or customization files.